Skip to Content

 A DoorDash Dinner

-Pick up a DoorDash Gift Card and some pretty paper products for a “Dinner on Us” gift.
+Pick up a DoorDash gift card and pair it with some pretty paper products for a “Dinner on Us” gift.

-I actually did this for Viv’s preschool teachers last year, I gave them each gift card to DoorDash (enough for at least one really nice dinner for their family) a pretty paper plate and napkin set and bottle of bubbly (I knew it was ok to give them alcohol) and they LOVED it.
+I actually did this for Viv’s preschool teachers last year.
+I gave each of them a DoorDash gift card with enough for at least one really nice dinner for their family, a pretty paper plate and napkin set, and a bottle of bubbly.
+I knew they were fine with alcohol, and they loved it.

 Related: Great Gifts for the Office Under $50